regolith-labs/ore-pool/README.md

 RPC_URL="" KEYPAIR_PATH="" DB_URL="" ATTR_EPOCH="60" STAKE_EPOCH="60" BOOST_ONE="" HELIUS_API_KEY="" HELIUS_AUTH_TOKEN="" HELIUS_WEBHOOK_ID="" HELIUS_WEBHOOK_URL="http://your-server.com/webhook/share-account" RUST_LOG=info cargo run --release
 ```

+## Webhook
+- The server depends on two [helius webhooks](https://docs.helius.dev/webhooks-and-websockets/what-are-webhooks).
+1) One for tracking balance changes in the share/stake accounts.
+This is for attributing stakers to the pool, proportional to their stake.
+2) The other is for tracking state changes to the proof account.
+This is for parsing the rewards (also for attribution).
+- You'll need to create both webhooks manually in their dashboard.
+They should be of type `raw`.
+- Also will need to generate an auth token that helius will include in their POST requests to your server.
+Pass this as an env var to the server.
+- Copy the webhook id for the share accounts and pass that as an env var to the server.
+- Creating new webhooks requires at least one address to listen for initially.
+For the share accounts webhook you can put any pubkey there initially,
+the server will idempotently put that list as new stakers join the pool.
+For the proof account webhook, you want to put the proof account pubkey that belongs to the pool.
+you can find this pubkey by running the `proof-account` command in the [admin server](./admin/src/main.rs).

 ## Considerations
 - This implementation is still in active development and is subject to breaking changes.
 - The idea is for this to be a reference implementation for operators.